-When a fall is the result of a dangerous or defective condition, the injured person can often sue for compensation for the injuries suffered in the fall.
+When a fall is the result of a dangerous or defective condition, the injured person can sue for compensation for the injuries suffered in the fall.
 These types of cases are known as a premises liability lawsuit and slip and fall lawsuit.
+In most cases, you will need and experienced slip and fall lawyer to help you with your case.
+The insurance company for the property owner will usually either deny your claim or offer you a small settlement that does not fairly compensate you for your injury.

-Why You Should Choose the Buckfire Law Firm for Your Case
+Choose the Buckfire Law Firm for Your Slip and Fall Case

-Our family-owned firm has assembled an award-winning team of lawyers and a great support staff that regularly wins amongst the top settlements in Michigan every year.
+Our family-owned firm has assembled an award-winning team of lawyers and a great support staff that wins among the top settlements in Michigan every year.
 We will do the same for you.

 The respected Martindale-Hubbell service has given us an AV Rating, which is the highest possible rating for skill and integrity in the legal profession.
-We have also been named The Best Lawyers In America and Best Lawyers by U.S. News & World Report.
-Several attorneys have been named Super Lawyers.
+We are named The Best Lawyers In America and Best Lawyers by U.S. News & World Report.
+Several attorneys are Super Lawyers and are members of the prestigious Million Dollar Advocates Forum.

 When you choose us for your case, you will get: